Figuring out how to paint a landscape can be difficult, especially if you have not done it very much…

-In this tutorial I will show you the steps taken in creating this landscape painting.
-This particular landscape in this example piece is from Yorkshire, England.
-I love the rolling hills in that area of the world.
+The inspiration for the landscape painting in this tutorial, is taken from a scene in Yorkshire, England.
+I love the rolling hills in that area of the world…

-The very first thing you need to do (as always) when starting a new painting is to put an underpainting over the canvas to cut its stark white color.
-Refer to this tutorial if you are unsure as to what I am talking about.
+The very first thing you need to do (as always) when starting to paint a landscape, is to put an underpainting over the canvas to cut its stark white color.

 Next, create a brief drawing of what you are painting.
 I just put down the general architecture of what I was painting.
 In addition, you can also fill in areas a little more with paint to signify that they are darker (or take away paint if lighter).
 This helps to create a clear tonality in your painting.

 Next, start to paint the first strip of land that ‘touches’ the sky in your painting.
 Try to get these two areas to match as much as you can when you paint a landscape.

 Notice in the painting that the hill on the middle right is bluish in color and therefore cool in temperature.
 Contrast this with the hill on the left which is reddish and therefore warmer in temperature.

-Here is another landscape painting fundamental in action.
+Here is another fundamental you can utilize when painting landscapes in action!
 Objects farther away are cooler in temperature while objects close up are warmer in temperature.
 You will find this is true when observing landscapes in nature.
 Paying attention to this fundamental will help you to make your landscape painting have a greater sense of space.

 Now, it is time to pay attention to the middle ground in the painting.
 Just like in the sky, you want to each are to match each other.
 So, in this case, we want the valley to match the hills.